Easy, cream cheesy, protein-packed No-Bake Berry Cheesecake Pudding combines sweetness with a nice, tart, berry flavor!

 So this recipe is my tweak to make it healthy AND delish!
 I would link to it, but I could not find it anymore, sorry!

-NEW on the blog for Spring 2019 this No-Bake Berry Cheesecake Pudding gets a yummy almond cookie dough crust!
+Last Spring 2019 this No-Bake Berry Cheesecake Pudding got a yummy almond cookie dough crust!
 My Sugar-Free Triple Berry Cream Cheese Pie is set off to perfection in this crust in terms of texture and flavor plus, it makes a very impressive pie!

-The next time you’re looking for a baked cheesecake you can try my
+The next time you’re looking for a baked cheesecake you can try one (or more) of these:

 Mini Cheesecakes with a Shortbread Cookie Crust,